The Simpsons season 5: Production

 The season started off with "Homer's Barbershop Quartet" which was chosen as the season premiere because it guest starred George Harrison.
 The Fox executives had wanted to premiere with "Homer Goes to College" because it was a National Lampoon's Animal House parody, but the writers felt "Homer's Barbershop Quartet" would be a better episode because of Harrison's involvement.
-Even though the episode aired during the beginning of the fifth season, "Cape Feare" was the last episode written by the original team of writers and guest starred Kelsey Grammer as Sideshow Bob.
+It and the second episode "Cape Feare", which guest starred Kelsey Grammer as Sideshow Bob, were the last episodes produced by the "original team" of writers.
 Compared to previously produced episodes, the episode featured several elements that could be described as cartoonish.
 This was a result of the staff's careless attitude towards the end of season four as the majority of them were leaving which, combined with the shortness of the episode, led to the creation of the rake sequence, became a memorable moment for this episode.
 "Cape Feare" and "Rosebud" were both broadcast early in the season and are amongst the series' most acclaimed episodes, both having placed highly on Entertainment Weekly's list of the top 25 episodes.
 The episode "Deep Space Homer" was the only episode to be written by David Mirkin and was controversial amongst the show's writing staff when the episode was in production.
 Some of the writers felt that having Homer go into space was too "large" an idea.
 Matt Groening felt that the idea was so big that it gave the writers "nowhere to go".
 As a result, every aspect of the show was worked on to make the concept work.
 The writers focused more upon the relationship between Homer and his family and Homer's attempts to be a hero.
 "Sweet Seymour Skinner's Baadasssss Song" was the series' 100th episode.
 It was chosen because it heavily featured Bart and was promoted as "Bart's biggest prank ever," even though Bart did not actually pull any pranks in the episode; rather, Bart accidentally let his dog loose, eventually resulting in Principal Skinner's firing.
 Cletus Spuckler and the Rich Texan were the only recurring characters to be introduced this season, first appearing in "Bart Gets an Elephant", and "$pringfield" respectively.
 Other minor characters who first appeared this season were Luigi and Baby Gerald.
 Two more episodes, "Bart of Darkness" and "Lisa's Rival" were produced as part of the season five (1F) production run, but both aired the following season.